 Prior to attending law school, Mr. Hoyos completed a Maguire Fellowship in South Africa and worked as a paralegal at a large law firm.

 Mr. Hoyos is admitted to practice law in California.
-He has accepted a clerkship with the Honorable Judge Mary H. Murguia in the U.S. Court of Appeals for the Ninth Circuit for the 2019-2020 term.
+He has accepted clerkships with the Honorable Judge George B. Daniels in the U.S. District Court for the Southern District of New York for the 2018-19 term, the Honorable Judge Mary H. Murguia in the U.S. Court of Appeals for the Ninth Circuit for the 2019-20 term, and the Honorable Judge Edward M. Chen in the U.S. District Court for the Northern District of California for the 2020-21 term.